If you want your users to be able to upload PDF files, you have 2 choices:

 The “System” setting will apply to every type of user.
 It’s kind of like your website’s maximum limit, so make sure to set this up correctly as well.

-If you want to customize the limits based on your users’ roles or any meta data please refer to our documentation on the matter : https://meowapps.com/ai-engine/faq/#limits-users-customers
+If you want to customize the limits based on your users’ roles or any meta data, you can use the PHP Filters such as mwai_stats_credits and mwai_stats_coins.
+See the examples below.

 How to check user’s usage